Morriseylab/NGSViewer/README.md

 devtools::install_github("rstudio/d3heatmap")
 ```
-An alternative is to use the Dockerfile using [Shinyproxy](https://github.com/openanalytics/shinyproxy)
+An alternative is to use the Dockerfile using [Shinyproxy](https://github.com/openanalytics/shinyproxy).
+Docker container can be found in [dockerhub](https://hub.docker.com/repository/docker/apoorvababu/ngs_viewer)

 ## Input Data format
 Analyse your data using the pipeline and save the results as an RData file.
 Please note that the object should always be saved as **results** and filename should match the project name specified in the param.csv file.
 Also, the eset created by limma has a slot for phenodata extracted using the PData function.
 The phenodata must absolutely have the **sample_name** and **maineffect** column.
 Sample names must be same and in the same order as expression data. maineffect column refers to the variable or the effect that is being tested.